 At Lisa Siddall, DDS, we use the minimally-invasive Solea® all-tissue laser to give our patients a more holistic dental treatment experience.
-Dr. Siddall and Dr. Burke prefer laser dentistry for its ability to deliver more precise, quick, and comfortable treatments.
+Dr. Siddall and Dr. Dunn prefer laser dentistry for its ability to deliver more precise, quick, and comfortable treatments.

 Laser dentistry treatment offers many innovative benefits:

 - Anesthesia is not required for many laser dentistry treatments

 - Recovery time post-treatment is generally much quicker than with traditional dental treatment

 - Laser dentistry treatments are often more comfortable for patients

 - The risk of bacterial infection is lowered due to the precision of laser dentistry treatments

 Lisa Siddall, DDS is proud to announce the addition of the Solea® all-tissue laser to our holistic dentistry practice.
 This top-selling, state-of-the-art laser provides a safe, effective, and anesthesia-free experience to all patients.
 In addition to laser fillings, Solea can be used on a range of soft-tissue surgeries for safer results and more rapid healing times.
 With this specialized dental laser treatment, you can expect a noise-free, needle-free, drill-free, blood-free, and suture-free procedure!

 For patients who need surgery for severe gum disease that cannot be cured with antibiotics or other treatment methods, Dr. Siddall or Dr. Dunn will perform a gingivectomy using laser dentistry.